bradburd lab

 twitter: (at) gbradburd

-Zach Hancock (he/him) [joining the lab Jan 2021] Evolutionary biologist with an interest in molecular evolution, phylogenetics, and spatial population genetics.
-Will complete my PhD in Ecology & Evolutionary Biology at Texas A&M University in October 2020, where I have combined empirical and simulation approaches to address the impacts of spatial structure on phylogenetic inference.
-In the Bradburd lab, I will be working to develop spatial genetic models that incorporate both isolation-by-distance and by-time with the goal to improve our ability to incorporate ancient samples alongside modern populations.
+Zach Hancock (he/him) I am an evolutionary biologist with an interest in molecular evolution, phylogenetics, and spatial population genetics.
+I completed my PhD in Ecology & Evolutionary Biology at Texas A&M University in October 2020, where I combined empirical and simulation approaches to address the impacts of spatial structure on phylogenetic inference.
+In the Bradburd lab, I work to develop and test models for a range of questions in spatial population genetics, including the influence of drift between ancient and modern samples on demographic inference, limited range sampling on estimates of long-term effective sizes, and the impact of continuous structure on species delimitation methods.
 In my free time I dabble in crustacean systematics, especially the evolution and biogeography of haustoriid amphipods.

 PhD students